-The End is Nigh, or is it?
 The Internet as we know it is about to come to an end.
 The same goes for off-line marketing practices, digital and non digital data storage practices and life in general.
 GDPR is a biggie.
-It sets out data ownership rights and obligations with regard to EU Data Subjects, and it has global reach.
+It sets out the data ownership rights of people within the European Union’s borders and the data management obligations of data controllers and data processors who collect, store, process or otherwise handle data that belongs to EU Data Subjects, and GDPR has global reach.

 The GDPR regulation sets out:

-- An EU Data Subject’s ownership rights over his/her/its data, and
+- An EU Data Subject’s ownership rights over his/her data, and

 - The responsibilities and obligations of any Data Collector, Data Processor and/or Data Controller to care for and to respect both

 - Any Personally Identifiable Information (PII) data collected, processed or stored about an EU Data Subject, and

 - The EU Data Subject’s ownership rights to his/her PII data.